Making Healthcare Human Again

 Health Optimizer Plan

-Lowcountry Wellness Center does not offer individual or one-time visits.
-We exclusively care for active members through our membership model, which is designed to support ongoing, relationship-based primary care.
+Lowcountry Wellness Center does not offer one-time or walk-in visits.
+We care exclusively for active members through our membership-based model.

 Health insurance is not required to become a member of Lowcountry Wellness Center.
 Our membership covers primary care services provided through our practice.